 Environment Southland is replacing the Stead Street pump station with a new facility housing two new fish-friendly pumps.
-The pump station is part of a comprehensive flood protection scheme which helps to protect Southland’s largest urban centre, Invercargill/ Waihōpai (population 57,000 +) and nationally critical infrastructure (Invercargill airport) from inundation.
+The pump station is part of a comprehensive flood protection scheme that helps to protect Murihiku Southland’s largest urban centre, Waihōpai Invercargill (population 57,000 +) and nationally critical infrastructure (Invercargill airport) from inundation.
 Stead Street also provides an important road between Invercargill and Otatara.

 In 1984 the airport was extensively flooded to depths up to 3m through the terminal buildings.
 The primary sources of that floodwater – the Waihōpai River, Waikiwi Stream and Oreti River – underwent significant flood protection upgrades following the 1984 flood.

 In March 2016, a phenomenon known as storm surge caused the sea to spill onto Stead Street, resulting in road closures and surface flooding of the land surrounding the airport.
 Storm surge occurs when sea levels rise during intense weather events.
-Climate change-induced sea level rise will see the frequency and severity of these events increase.
+Climate change-induced sea level rise will increase the frequency and severity of these events.

 The need to replace the Stead Street pump station is also driven by the age of the existing infrastructure, which was installed in the early 1960s.
 The new pump station is being built beside the existing structure and will house two new fish-friendly pumps manufactured by a supplier in the Netherlands.
 It aims to protect the area from inundation for the next 50 years.
 This pump station is critical to the 116 properties in the immediate area and is a lifeline for the airport, supporting 320,000 passengers plus freight each year.

 Unlike the original pumps, the new pumps allow for the safe passage of native fish, including large tuna or freshwater eels.
 Their design is based on Archimedes' screw pump technology, where fish are transported up through the pump without getting harmed.
-They are very light, so don’t require a lot of power to operate and they are very simple, requiring much less maintenance.
+They are very light, so don't require a lot of power to operate, and are simple, requiring much less maintenance.

-The new pump house will be constructed alongside the existing pump station, which will remain operational until the new pumps have been fully commissioned.
+The new pump house is being constructed alongside the existing pump station, which will remain operational until the new pumps have been fully commissioned.
 The outlet pipes run under the road to a pair of electronically controlled flap gates which can be closed during extreme tide or storm events.

 In 2020, Environment Southland secured $2.25 million of funding from central government as a contribution to assist in replacing the ageing Stead Street pump station, one of the council’s six climate resilience projects co-funded in the region.